 Employment Law

-Running a profitable and successful business is reliant on working with a competent team you can trust.
-At the heart of an accomplished team are strong employer-employee relations, which bind the business together in the pursuit of common and mutually beneficial goals.
+Running a profitable and successful business relies on a competent team you can trust.
+At the heart of a thriving team are strong employer-employee relations, built on mutual respect and shared goals.

-Working closely with employers, our experienced employment law solicitors maintain and enhance healthy relationships to promote a positive and productive working culture.
-For employees, we deliver professional, honest and straightforward advice to protect their legal rights.
+Our experienced employment law solicitors work closely with employers to enhance these relationships, fostering a positive and productive working culture.
+For employees, we offer professional, honest, and straightforward legal advice to protect your rights and ensure fair treatment.

 Legal assistance for employees

-It is not until workplace problems arise you realise just how stressful, distressing and all-consuming they can be.
+When workplace issues arise, the stress and uncertainty can feel overwhelming.
 At M.M.
-Halley & Son, our sensitive, highly skilled employment law solicitors advise on the best action you can take against an employer, and, where appropriate, assist you with a subsequent claim.
-We provide an honest, attentive and expert service on a range of employment issues, including:
+Halley & Son, our sensitive and experienced employment law solicitors guide you through the best course of action against an employer, and where needed, support you in making a claim.
+We offer honest, attentive, and expert advice on a wide range of employment law matters, including:

 Our employment law solicitors have acted for clients have represented clients in claims before the Employment Appeal Tribunal (EAT), the Equality Tribunal, the Rights Commissioners, the Labour Court and the High Court.